programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 For this tutorial, we will download a dataset of paintings from [ArtUK](https://artuk.org/), which provides access to works that meet the UK's requirements for "public ownership."
 Before its launch, most of the UK's paintings in public ownership were not in regular circulation.
 ArtUK combats this by providing the general public access to these materials.

 The ArtUK website allows you to view artworks by [topic](https://artuk.org/discover/topics), and we will use these topics to train our image classifier.
 You can [download a zip file containing the images here](https://github.com/programminghistorian/ph-submissions/raw/gh-pages/assets/image-classification-neural-networks/dataset.zip).
 Place the zip file inside of your `projects` folder and unzip it.
 Inside, you will find a folder called "dataset" with two additional folders: `training` and `testing`.
 Once you have downloaded all the files, go ahead and launch a live server on the `projects` folder.
+In most cases, you can view the server using the localhost address of "http://127.0.0.1".

 # Understanding Artificial Neurons